Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > Android Toast can be used to display information for the short period of time.
 ---
 ## What is the difference between a regular .png and a nine-patch image?
 It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
-The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>
+The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.<br>